Bake Play Smile

 To make these super crunchy chocolate treats, you'll need:

-• Milk Chocolate - choose a good quality chocolate as the better the chocolate, the better your birds nests will taste.
+• Milk Chocolate - choose a good quality chocolate - it melts smoother and the taste is worth it!

 Peanut butter and chocolate in a bowl.